kimyearho/SharePod/README.md

 ![Imgur](https://scotch.io/wp-content/uploads/2015/09/angular-electron-cover.png)

 ***
-### We are preparing 2.0 version to improve overseas connection and loading delay issues.
+### 1.x versions are deprecated.
+Download version 2.0.
 ***
 ### SharePod is registered on the Electron platform !!
 ### Thank you very much